 3.Why he should be in trouble for bringing the item to court.

 Unfortunately, the man was cited for bringing an item to court that he should have brought.
 Most likely, he was cited because he talked too much – he gave the police more information, which harmed him in the end.
 He didn't undestand that the things he was saying could get him into trouble.

 Take Our Advice: Remain Silent

 The general public doesn't have a good grasp of the law.
 And, why should they?
 Criminal law is complex.
 So, people don't know that what they say can be used against them.
 People don't always take our advice to remain silent, so when they choose to speak, they get themselves into trouble.
-Take our advice – it comes from 40 years experience in the courtroom: Don't talk to the police, it will only hurt your case in the end.
+Take our advice – it comes from decades of combined experience in the courtroom: Don't talk to the police, it will only hurt your case in the end.

 Get Help Now

 If you have been contacted by police in Denver, Fort Collins, Greeley or anywhere else across Colorado, be smart, exercise your right to remain silent, and contact an experienced criminal defense attorney at O'Malley and Sawyer, LLC for a FREE consultation at 303-830-0880.
 Together, we can protect your future.